riverrun/drat/README.rst

 -  Whatever feature requests anyone has (as long as it's not too much work).
 -  Improve html parsing.
--  More support for analyzing the complexity of texts.
+-  More support for other readability scores.
 -  Maybe support other languages.

 Dependencies